aamirsuhailo1/AutomaticXpathGenerator/README.md

 ## Solution :
 This is a google chrome extension to generate the xpaths automatically for the page.
 This extension will generate the xpaths for each and every element on the page and displays it next to the corresponding web elements.
-User has to just copy the xpath and use it in his automation script.
+User has to just click on the xpath to copy and use it in his automation script.
+Copied xpath is highlighted in yellow background color.
 Also for anyone who doesn't know how to write the xpaths, this extension will be very useful.

 ## How To Use:
 1. Download the chrome extension from the link below